Keskpolügoon

-Keskpolügoon or the Central training area is the main military training field of the six areas used by the Estonian Defence Forces.
-Defense Forces central training area covers 11951 ha and is located in the eastern part of the Kuusalu municipality in Harju County.
+Keskpolügoon (English: 'central training area') is the main military training area of the six areas used by the Estonian Defence Forces.
+The Defense Forces central training area covers 11951 ha and is located in the eastern part of the Kuusalu municipality in Harju County.
 It borders with three other rural municipalities: Kadrina to the east, Tapa to the south (both in Lääne-Viru County) and Anija Parish of Harju County to the south-west.
 To the west it borders the Põhja-Kõrvemaa Nature Reserve.